akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 Microsoft Sentinel runs on Microsoft Azure, but its not just for Azure workloads.
 Microsoft tried to make this distinction clear in renaming the product from "Azure Sentinel" to "Microsoft Sentinel".
 You can integrate any kind of log into Microsoft Sentinel, from on-premise logs, to AWS workloads.

 ## How does Microsoft Sentinel work?
-Behind the scenes, a cloud-scale database is provisoned named an [Azure Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview).
+Behind the scenes, a cloud-scale database ([Azure Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview)) is provisioned.
 All of your logs need to be ingested into this database (more on that later).
 From there, you can query the data using Microsoft own query language - [Kusto Query Language](https://learn.microsoft.com/en-us/kusto/query)(KQL).

-KQL and Log Analytics workspaces are blazingly fast ⚡.
+KQL and Log Analytics workspaces are blazingly (⚡) fast.
 They are designed for querying large volumes of data in next to no time at all.
 I don't have the statistics, but it has no problem querying hundreds of thousands of records, performing detailed processing and returning the results in seconds.

 I dont want to downplay Microsoft Sentinel, but its essentially just a wrapper around this database.
 It streamlines the process for querying data on a schedule, helps to create incidents (and the whole management process around that), maps to security frameworks such as [MITRE ATT&CK](https://attack.mitre.org/), and allows for automated response with integration into Azure Logic Apps (Microsoft Sentinel playbooks).

-## Microsoft Sentinel - Analytic Rules & Incidents
+## Microsoft Sentinel - Analytics Rules & Incidents
 Very quickly, I need to explain some of the components of Microsoft Sentinel, to help you understand the impact of this piece of research.

 One of the core components of Microsoft Sentinel is an [analytics rule](https://learn.microsoft.com/en-us/azure/sentinel/scheduled-rules-overview).
 These rules run on a schedule and execute KQL queries against your dataset.
 ![](../images/log-poisoning/analytics-rule-kql.png)

-In the above screenshot, the analytic rule named "SSH - Potential Brute" force contains a pretty long KQL query, which will be ran periodically against the Log Analytics workspace.
+In the above screenshot, the analytics rule named "SSH - Potential Brute" force contains a pretty long KQL query, which will be ran periodically against the Log Analytics workspace.

 Within Microsoft Sentinel, there is a Content Hub, which allows you to install a number of Microsoft Sentinel rules/queries into your deployment.
 For example the Security Threat Essentials solution is created and maintained by Microsoft, and includes 7 analytics rules.
 ![](../images/log-poisoning/content-hub-essentials.png)